 Please recycle these materials.

-We are currently unable to recycle styrofoam at this time.
-Although you might see a recycling symbo on it, and it is made of recyclable materials, it is made of so much air that there is currently not a viable market for this material.
+We are currently unable to recycle styrofoam.
+Although you might see a recycling symbol on it, and it is made of recyclable materials, it is made of so much air that there is currently not a viable market for this material.